RoZ4/Pianissimo-for-the-FPGA/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 This project was created for the ECE241 course at the University of Toronto in Toronto, Canada.
-It was created in conjuction with [SophiaAlexanian](https://github.com/sophia-alexanian).
+It was created in conjuction with [Sophia Alexanian](https://github.com/sophia-alexanian).

 <p align="right">(<a href="#readmeTop">back to top</a>)</p>